orbkit/orbkit/doc/manual.rst

 Manual
 ======

-orbkit can be very easily operated via the terminal.
-For advanced users, it is recommended to use orbkit as a Python function.
-Please note that the graphical user interface has been removed for the time being and the option :literal:`--no_display` is not necessary anymore.
+orbkit can be easily operated via the terminal or within a Python program.
+For advanced users, the latter type of usage is recommended.

 Requirements for the Input Files
 --------------------------------